 With its continued rise to popularity in the 1930s, gliding made its way to the 1936 Summer Olympics in Berlin.
 As a demonstration sport, it carved its path as a full Olympic Sport for the 1940 Games.
 However, the ensuing second world war halted this momentum and suspended most of the gliding sports events in Europe.

 Unfortunately, when the war ended, gliding failed to return to the Olympics.
 There were two significant reasons.
 The first is due to a shortage of sailplanes.
 The other one is due to the disagreement on a single glider model to use in the competition.
-Despite the FAI’s constant pitching to reintroduce air sports to the Olympics, it failed to convince the big bosses because the sport lack enough public interest.
+Despite the FAI’s constant pitching to reintroduce air sports to the Olympics, it failed to convince the big bosses because the sport lacked enough public interest.

-But, this exclusion did not hinder several trained pilots and aeronautics engineers from discontinuing their passion for soaring.
+This exclusion did not hinder several trained pilots and aeronautics engineers from discontinuing their passion for soaring.
 They formed clubs and organizations like the Soaring Society of America to manufacture and maintain gliders.

 Gliding Competitions Outside Olympics